webhooksite/docs/docs/index.md

 For Free users, the URL – and its data – is automatically removed after 7 days with no activity.

-For Pro and Enterprise URLs, URLs never automatically expire, but data is removed after 365 days.
+For paid customers, URLs never automatically expire, but data is automatically removed after a maximum of 365 days.

 ## How can I automatically remove data from Webhook.site?

+Many business have strict requirements on the amount of data that can be stored by third-party companies.
+Webhook.site provides several flexible ways to implement requirements like these.

 **By amount**